 Gas vesicles (GVs) are a class of hollow gas-filled protein nanostructures evolved in photosynthetic microbes.
 They are hundreds of nanometers in size and possess a gaseous interior enclosed by a ~ 2 nm-thick protein shell that is permeable to air but excludes water (Fig. a-b).
 The native role of GVs is to regulate the buoyancy of their microbial hosts in bodies of water so that when the microbes need to increase their photosynthesis rate, they will express GVs to float to the surface of the water for an increasing amount of sunlight.
 GVs are encoded by a cluster of 8-14 genes, and transferring these genes from their native hosts to other organisms, such as E. coli Nissle 1917 (the common probiotic Mutaflor®), results in the expression of GVs in these cells (Fig. c).

-What make GV an interesting target for bioengineers are their unique biochemical and physical properties.
+What makes GV an interesting target for bioengineers are their unique biochemical and physical properties.
 The change of acoustic impedance at the air-water interface allows their detection by ultrasound imaging; the differential magnetic susceptibility between air and water enables magnetic resonance imaging (MRI); and lastly, the fast diffusion of xenon molecules across GV shells permits HyperCEST 129Xe MRI.
-Although GVs have been studied for decades by biologists, these new engineering efforts occur over the past few years have rendered them a new utility as genetically encoded agents for biomedical imaging, diagnosis and therapy.
-For example, exploring GVs’ dual responsiveness to ultrasound and magnetic field, acoustically modulated MRI (AM-MRI) was developed in 2018 that enabled GVs as a new type of MRI contrast agents that could be turned off in situ by operators (Fig. d).
-Shortly before, E. coli and Salmonella typhimurium were genetically engineered to express a highly echogenic genotype of GVs, which rendered these cells to be imaged by ultrasound within the gastrointestinal tract and in tumors.
-In this nascent field, the biodiversity, biochemistry and physical properties of GVs provide rich opportunities for further exploration of their utilities towards noninvasive imaging and remote control of cellular functions.
+Although GVs have been studied for decades by biologists, these new engineering efforts in the past few years have rendered them a new utility as genetically encoded agents for biomedical imaging, diagnosis and therapy.
+For example, a project that I led during my postdoc developed acoustically modulated magnetic resonance imaging (AM-MRI), a new deep-tissue imaging modality that explored GVs’ dual responsiveness to ultrasound and magnetic field to enable background-free MR imaging (Fig. d).
+Another project explored the acoustic properties of GVs to control gene expression in deep tissue, a project that recently received NIH Pathway to Independence Award (K99).
+In this nascent field, we envision that these new methods would find wide utilities in biomaterials, biomedical imaging and therapeutic development.